- Q: How can improved maternal health reduce poverty?

 World Bank: We Need to Do More to Help Women

 Globally, maternal deaths dropped 45 percent between 1990 and 2013.
 While substantial progress has been achieved in almost all regions, many countries, particularly in sub-Saharan Africa, will fail to reach the Goal 5 target of reducing maternal mortality by 75 percent from 1990 to 2015.
 In fact, of all the MDGs, the least progress has been made toward the maternal health goal.
-Every day, nearly 800 women across the globe die due to complications during pregnancy and childbirth; 99 percent of these deaths occur in developing countries.
+Every day, nearly 800 women across the globe die due to complications during pregnancy and childbirth, and 99 percent of these deaths occur in developing countries.
 Many low-income countries have high rates of maternal mortality and high fertility, which are closely linked to high infant mortality and gender inequality.
 More than a quarter of girls and women in sub-Saharan Africa cannot access family planning services, fueling unplanned pregnancies and spreading HIV and other sexually transmitted diseases.
-Better women’s health is therefore a priority for the World Bank.
-Bank projects allow women wider access to effective and functioning health systems, with skilled and motivated health workers.
+Better women’s health is therefore a priority.
+World Bank Group projects allow women wider access to effective and functioning health systems, with skilled and motivated health workers.
 Bank investments also support infrastructure and innovations in financing to improve maternal health.
 Through such investments, the Bank continues to support reproductive health and family planning programs, nutrition initiatives, facility-based deliveries, disease prevention, and new and innovative methods to provide more help to mothers.